Can You Sue for a Construction Accident Injury in Massachusetts?

 Suing for Construction Site Accidents for Non-Employees in Massachusetts

 More than just employees can be injured on construction sites.
-Construction sites often border public areas where pedestrians and passersby may be at risk.
-It is not unusual for hazardous construction sites to run alongside public sidewalks.
+Construction sites often border public areas where pedestrians and passersby may be at risk. it is not unusual for hazardous construction sites to run alongside public sidewalks.
 If a pedestrian or passerby were injured in an accident, they could sue for damages.
-Our Malden construction accident lawyers can help you begin your lawsuit.
+Our Malden construction accident lawyers and Massachusetts pedestrian accident lawyer can help you begin your lawsuit.

 Unlike an employee on the construction site, a non-employee would be unrestricted because workers’ compensation rules would not apply.
 Generally, a non-employee could sue anyone mentioned above, like the site owner and various general and subcontractors.
 However, a non-employee’s lawsuit will look somewhat different because of their relationship to their defendant.